 This is very important for anyone who's coming into a program like this: Boot camps like Launch Academy are designed to be short so there's A LOT of information being taught.
 This may be particularly difficult for students who are new to programming in general, unfamiliar with time management and/or their own work style, and those who are not serious about finding a job in the industry post-graduation.
 This is not a program meant for the casual learner, but for someone who's looking more for a career change.
 Due to the rigorous nature and short time, it's also important to note that asking for help is CRITICAL.
 (This part in general isn't a con about the program - More like a recommendation for those who are on the fence about programming boot camps.)

-- Great Experience- 3/25/2019Nick • Junior Operations Engineer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston • Verified via LinkedInLaunch Academy changed my life.
+- Great Experience- 3/25/2019Nick • Junior Operations Engineer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston • Verified via LinkedInLaunch Academy changed my life.
 It is what you look for in a boot camp.
 The instructors are super helpful, career services is great and helps you out even after you graduate, and the launch alumni is always trying to help one another.
 Before going to Launch I didn't have a clear path for myself.
 I had a full time job but I wanted a career that was more rewarding and something that I could feel proud to be a part of.
 If you are setting your sights on becoming a software developer, I would highly recommend this course.
 Keep in mind this is no walk in the park.
 You must be 100% committed to the task at hand to truly succeed.
 If you are driven and passionate and ready to take the leap to jumpstart your career in the world of software development then Launch is for you.

 Launch Academy was an excellent experience, and I highly recommend it for folks looking to enter the Web Development profession.
 Be aware that this is not something that you can do by halves.
 It requires your full attention and participation every day to really drill in the technical aspects of Web Development.
 While the laungages and frameworks learned are modern and well taught, I see it as more of a roadmap to future endeavours and it has given me the resources and direction to better improve on existing skills and develop new ones without extensive assistance.
 There is a stellar alumni network, and good help from the career services team to help you prepare for the job search.